 The next decision would be whether to go with the Solid Valve or Easy Valve system.
-Basically the Solid Valve is a more permanent solution where you buy a spool of bags and cut them to your preferred size.
+Basically, the Solid Valve is a more permanent solution where you buy a spool of bags and cut them to your preferred size.
 The Solid Valve is the better option for single users because it allows you to shrink the chamber size with the chamber insert.
-Downside to the Solid Valve bowl and chamber insert require a lot more cleaning than the easy valve bowl.
+The downside to the Solid Valve bowl and chamber insert require a lot more cleaning than the easy valve bowl.

-At first I really liked the Solid Valve system because it allowed me to customize the bag sizes which was nice but over time I’ve become lazy.
-The lack of cleaning involved with the Easy Valve is just to hard to pass up and I’ve been using the Easy Valve system most of the time lately.
-In the end I really like both valve systems, and while they do each have their own strengths there’s no wrong choice.
+At first, I really liked the Solid Valve system because it allowed me to customize the bag sizes which was nice but over time I’ve become lazy.
+The lack of cleaning involved with the Easy Valve is just too hard to pass up and I’ve been using the Easy Valve system most of the time lately.
+In the end, I really like both valve systems, and while they do each have their own strengths there’s no wrong choice.
 It is completely up to you.

 One under-rated aspect about the Volcano is the lack of cleaning.
 With the Solid Valve set as long as you quickly brush the chamber/plunger in-between bowls you can likely vape over an ounce of material before needing a cleaning, this is quite a bit more than most other vaporizers, and with the easy valve set you can easily go 4-8 ounces before needing to clean the bowl.